How to Quarantine New Aquarium Plants

 Make sure to perform routine water changes during the quarantine period as well.
 If you want to shorten this time frame to 1 week, make sure to implement full water changes daily AND dose the quarantine tank with a water conditioner, like SL-Aqua Black More Stabilizer daily, which will help bind pesticides and other residues.

 Before sterilizing, you should remove any dead or dying leaves as well as rock wool from the roots of the aquarium plants.
 Then, thoroughly rinse the plants and set them aside.
 Next is the sterilization process.

 Here are a few sterilization dips and their respective procedures that you can use to disinfect your aquarium plants:

 - Get some unscented bleach and make sure it does not contain any extra chemicals that could harm the plants.

 - Put on some disposable gloves to stay safe.

 - Get a container for the dip and mix 1 part of bleach for every 20 parts of water into it.

-- Prepare another container of dechlorinated water.
+- Prepare another container of water with a dose of added dechlorinator.
 We recommend using either Seachem Prime or SL-Aqua Black More Stabilizer.

 - Fully submerge the plants into the bleach solution for approximately 90 seconds for sensitive plants.
 Tougher plants like species of Echinodorus, Bucephalandra, and most stem plants can stay under for 120 seconds.
 Extremely hardy plants like Anubias and Java fern can remain submerged for 150 seconds.